 The Health Care Reform and Innovation Minor is designed for two groups of students: business majors and non-business majors.
-Business majors from the McCombs school will be students who plan to pursue an entry-level job in supply chain, marketing, management information systems, or other business function in healthcare industry companies in the areas of pharmaceutics, medical devices, and healthcare informatics.
-Non-business majors from other schools will be students in a healthcare-related major, including pre-med, pharmacy, nursing, public health and others, who want to understand the business aspects of the industry that they will enter upon graduation.
+Business majors from the McCombs school will be students who plan to pursue an entrylevel job in supply chain, marketing, management information systems, or other business function in healthcare industry companies in the areas of pharmaceutics, medical devices, and healthcare informatics.
+Nonbusiness majors from other schools will be students in a healthcarerelated major, including pre-med, pharmacy, nursing, public health and others, who want to understand the business aspects of the industry that they will enter upon graduation.

 Admission to the program is based on students' overall academic record, including but not limited to hours and rigor of courses taken in residence, demonstrated interest, and University grade point average.
-To gain admission the following semester, students must apply by March 1 for fall and by October 1 for spring.